Are you a seasonal business owner? Are you struggling to manage cash flow in a seasonal business so that you can prosper in those slow months?

 You could take out a loan, but that will only mean that you’ll spend the busy season paying it off.
 A better option is to go all in during the peak season to make as much money as possible from your core offering.

 You can do this in many ways.
-Here are two:
+Here are 2:

 Market Your Core Offering to Find More Clients

 As a freelance writer, my slow period is from December to January.
 During the year I’m constantly cold emailing to market my services and find new clients.